DefinitelyTyped/DefinitelyTyped/README.md

 #### What exactly is the relationship between this repository and the `@types` packages on NPM?

 The `master` branch is automatically published to the `@types` scope on NPM thanks to [types-publisher](https://github.com/Microsoft/types-publisher).
-This usually happens within an hour of changes being merged.

 #### I've submitted a pull request.
 How long until it is merged?